yiisoft/yii2/framework/UPGRADE-22.md

 decimal, boolean, and SQLite bareword defaults remain PHP values.
 Review strict type checks, schema snapshots, and code that calls `ActiveRecord::loadDefaultValues()` for models containing these columns.

+## Logging

+### PSR-3 interoperability included in the framework

+Yii2 now requires `psr/log:^3.0` and provides bidirectional PSR-3 adapters in the framework:

+- `yii\log\PsrLogger` implements `Psr\Log\LoggerInterface` and routes PSR-3 messages to Yii;
+- `yii\log\PsrTarget` routes Yii messages to an external `Psr\Log\LoggerInterface` implementation.

+Applications can remove `yiisoft/yii2-psr-log-source` and replace `yii\psr\Logger` or `yii\psr\DynamicLogger` with `yii\log\PsrLogger`.
+The core adapter defaults to the Yii category `application`; pass `category: 'app'` to retain the extension's default category.

+Applications can remove `samdark/yii2-psr-log-target` and replace `samdark\log\PsrTarget` with `yii\log\PsrTarget`.
+Exact PSR-3 filters now use the `psrLevels` property, while `levels` retains the standard Yii level-filter contract.
+Replace direct `samdark\log\PsrMessage` construction with calls through `yii\log\PsrLogger` so the original PSR-3 level and context are retained automatically.

+### DbTarget batch export

+`yii\log\DbTarget` now exports log messages with chunked multi-row `INSERT` statements (100 rows per statement) instead of executing one query per message.
+On Oracle, rows are still inserted individually with bound parameters because inlined SQL string literals are limited to 4000 bytes.
+A message that can not be stored now fails its whole chunk with `yii\db\Exception` instead of failing only its own row; `LogRuntimeException` is still thrown when the number of inserted rows does not match the number of messages.

 ## Removed platform support

 ### HHVM